-Arrest records are part of someone’s criminal history, and in Colorado, state and local government retains all arrest and criminal records.
+Colorado arrest records are part of someone’s criminal history check, and in CO, the state and local government retains all arrest and criminal records.
 The database will include all records except warrants, sealed and juvenile records.
 The arrest records are based on fingerprint data.
 According to state law, the general public has the right to access arrest records upon request.
 When requesting records, the user will need to use fingerprint data to access the records and find a match.
 Arrests that are not linked to fingerprints will not show up.

-According to the Colorado Open Records Act, yes arrest records are publicly accessible in Colorado.
+According to the Open Records Act, yes arrest records are publicly accessible in CO.
 Their online database includes all fingerprint-related records.
 Records without fingerprints are not included in the repository.
 The state offers arrest and criminal records openly to the public upon request.

 |Black or African American||23%|